 The uniqueness of our program revolves around the way in which learning occurs.
-The living environment, the specific social, geographical and natural context provided by the Wambana program, will dictate the curriculum with a particular focus on boy's social and emotional development.
-Mr Gary Jenkinson will oversee the implementation of the academic program.
+The living environment, the specific social, geographical and natural context provided by the Wambana program, will dictate the curriculum with a focus on academics and a boy's social and emotional development.